elifesciences/builder/docs/feature,write-keypairs-to-s3.md

 # feature: write keypairs to s3

-This feature is *disabled* by default.
+This feature is *enabled* by default.

 When an ec2 instance is created a private+public keypair is also created that will allow SSH access to that instance.
 This file is written to the